devopsdays/devopsdays-theme/README.md

 ## Frontpage Logo

 On the new homepage, upcoming events are listed with a square thumbnail.
-If this is not set (the way it is to be set is TBD), then the brain logo is displayed instead.
+If this is not set (the way it is to be set is TBD), then the default logo is displayed instead.

 ## Program Page
 A new template is being created to generate a program page.
 A work in progress example can be seen at http://devopsdays-theme.netlify.com/events/2016-chicago/program/